 Local Sourcing and Foodservice Providers

-- Culinary Services is committed to sourcing food as locally as possible, working to strengthen our supply chain and focus on Triple Bottom Line initiatives (people, planet and profit).
+- Culinary Services is committed to sourcing food as locally as possible, working to strengthen our supply chain and focus on Triple Bottom Line initiatives (people, planet, and profit).

 - MSU considers its own production capabilities on campus before looking off campus.
 We have our own on-campus bakery, MSU Bakers, and have established strong partnerships with the MSU Student Organic Farm, Bailey GREENhouse and Urban Farm, MSU Dairy Store, and MSU Meat Lab to reduce costs, limit waste, and decrease energy consumption.